justinlietz93/FullyUnifiedModel/How_It_Works/7_References.md

 *   Cover, T. M., & Thomas, J. A. (2006). *Elements of information theory*.
 John Wiley & Sons.
 *   Dean, J., & Ghemawat, S. (2008).
 MapReduce: simplified data processing on large clusters. *Communications of the ACM*, *51*(1), 107-113.
 *   Deb, K. (2001). *Multi-objective optimization using evolutionary algorithms*.
 John Wiley & Sons.
+*   Dehaene, S., & Changeux, J. P. (1997).
+A hierarchical neuronal network for planning behavior. *Proceedings of the National Academy of Sciences*, *94*(24), 13293-13298.
 *   Destexhe, A., & Marder, E. (2004).
 Plasticity in single neuron and circuit computations. *Nature*, *431*(7010), 789-795.
 *   Devlin, J., Chang, M. W., Lee, K., & Toutanova, K. (2019).
 BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.
 In *Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers)* (pp. 4171-4186).
 *   Diestel, R. (2017). *Graph theory* (5th ed.).
 Springer.